jparyani/mediagoblin/docs/source/plugins.rst

    If you're using a virtual environment, make sure to activate the virtual environment before installing with pip.
-Otherwise the plugin may get installed in a different environment.
+Otherwise the plugin may get installed in a different environment than the one MediaGoblin is installed in.

 Once you've installed the plugin software, you need to tell MediaGoblin that this is a plugin you want MediaGoblin to use.
 To do